-Question 2: AREA II: Physical symptoms, as indicated by behaviors that are not the result of a medical condition, include: Yes: No: Degree of Disability/ Bed wetting - Sleep disorders Functional Eating disorders Impairment ^(CONTINUED) Encopresis • Somatic complaints AREA III: Disturbance of thought, as indicated by the following behaviors: Inability to distinguish between real and pretend Difficulty with transitioning from self-centered to more reality based thinking Communication is disordered or bizarre Repeats thoughts, ideas or actions over and over Absence of imaginative play or verbalizations commonly used by preschoolers to reduce anxiety or assert order/control on their environment AREA IV: Difficulty with social relationships as indicated by: Inability to engage in interactive play with peers Inability to maintain placements in child care or other organized groups Frequent suspensions from school Failure to display social values or empathy toward others Threatens or intimidates others Inability to engage in reciprocal communications Directs attachment behaviors non-selectively AREA V: Care giving factors which reinforce the severity or intractability of the childhood disorder and the need for intervention strategies such as: A chaotic household/constantly changing care giving environments Parental expectations are inappropriate considering the developmental age of the young child Inconsistent parenting Subjection to others' violent or otherwise harmful behavior Over protection of the young child Parent/caregiver is insensitive, angry and/or resentful to the young child Impairment in parental judgment or functioning (mental illness, domestic violence, substance abuse, etc.) Failure to provide emotional support to a young child who has been abused or traumatized No. Question 3: The young age and rapid transition of young children through developmental stages makes consistent symptomatology over Yes: No: Duration/History a long period of time unlikely.
-However, indicators that a disorder is not transitory and will endure without intervention, could include one or more of the following: include one or more of the following: 1) Evidence of three continuous months of illness; or 2) Three (3) months of symptomatology/dysfunction in a six (6)-month period: or 3) Conditions that are persistent in their expression and are not likely to change without intervention; or 4) A young child has experienced a traumatic event involving actual or threatened death or serious injury or threat to the physical or psychological integrity of the child, parent or caregiver, such as abuse (physical, emotional, sexual), medical trauma and/or domestic violence. f answered ves to question 1 and 3 AND must meet 1 indicator in at least 3 of 5 areas in guestion 2 then eligible for initial clinical Medicaid services 1 1
+Question 2: AREA II: Physical symptoms, as indicated by behaviors that are not the result of a medical condition, include: Yes: No: Degree of Disability/ Bed wetting - Sleep disorders Functional Eating disorders Impairment(CONTINUED) Encopresis • Somatic complaints AREA III: Disturbance of thought, as indicated by the following behaviors: Inability to distinguish between real and pretend Difficulty with transitioning from self-centered to more reality based thinking Communication is disordered or bizarre Repeats thoughts, ideas or actions over and over Absence of imaginative play or verbalizations commonly used by preschoolers to reduce anxiety or assert order/control on their environment AREA IV: Difficulty with social relationships as indicated by: Inability to engage in interactive play with peers Inability to maintain placements in child care or other organized groups Frequent suspensions from school Failure to display social values or empathy toward others Threatens or intimidates others Inability to engage in reciprocal communications Directs attachment behaviors non-selectively AREA V: Care giving factors which reinforce the severity or intractability of the childhood disorder and the need for intervention strategies such as: A chaotic household/constantly changing care giving environments Parental expectations are inappropriate considering the developmental age of the young child Inconsistent parenting Subjection to others' violent or otherwise harmful behavior Over protection of the young child Parent/caregiver is insensitive, angry and/or resentful to the young child Impairment in parental judgment or functioning (mental illness, domestic violence, substance abuse, etc.) Failure to provide emotional support to a young child who has been abused or traumatized - · · · The young age and rapid transition of young children through developmental stages makes consistent symptomatology over Yes: No Question 3: a long period of time unlikely.
+However, indicators that a disorder is not transitory and will endure without intervention, could 1.0 Duration/History include one or more of the following: - Evidence of three continuous months of illness; or 2) Three (3) months of symptomatology/dysfunction in a six (6)-month period: or 3) Conditions that are persistent in their expression and are not likely to change without intervention; or 4) A young child has experienced a traumatic event involving actual or threatened death or serious injury or threat to the physical or psychological integrity of the child, parent or caregiver, such as abuse (physical, emotional, sexual), medical trauma and/or domestic violence.

-If answered yes to question 1 and 3 AND must meet 1 indicator in at least 3 of 5 areas in question 2 then eligible for initial clinical Medicaid services Eligibility for Services Check List For Children age 7-17 with SED Initial Clinical Medicaid Services
+If answered yes to question 1 and 3 AND must meet 1 indicator in at least 3 of 5 areas in question 2 then eligible for initial clinical Medicaid services

+Eligibility for Services Check List For Children age 7-17 with SED Initial Clinical Medicaid Services